willmorrison1/daRt/README.md

 simData <- daRt::getData(x = simulationDir, sF = sF)
 ```

-Use the data in the given "long" format
+Use the data in the given “long” format

 ``` r
 head(simData@data, n = 3)